-Idaho Digital Learning provides professional development opportunities to any and all educators in the State of Idaho.
-Idaho Digital Learning has over a decade of experience training Idaho teachers in best practices and research based teaching strategies for both online and blended programs.
+Idaho Digital Learning Alliance (IDLA) provides professional development opportunities to any and all educators in the State of Idaho.
+IDLA has over a decade of experience training Idaho teachers in best practices and research based teaching strategies for both online and blended programs.
 As a national leader in online and blended learning, our model focuses on best practices, pedagogy, content, and the application of technologies that support effective teaching.
 Professional development can be delivered in a traditional face-to-face setting, online classroom or blended format depending on the needs of the audience.

 Courses are $45 per course and will be offered for Professional Development Credits through Boise State University, Northwest Nazarene University, and University of Idaho.

-Learn more about courses and register for sessions on the Idaho Digital Learning professional development portal!
+Learn more about courses and register for sessions on the IDLA professional development portal!